Certified Medication Aide

 - Absence of history of drug or alcohol abuse.

 - Competency in obtaining blood pressure and apical pulses.

-- Copy of license of RN who will teach the 10-hr clinical in the sponsoring facility
+- Copy of license of RN who will teach the 10 hours of clinical in the sponsoring facility.

 - All homework assignments must be completed satisfactorily prior to receiving the certificate.